 While removing the hoses from the manifold valves to the pumps I broke off the hose barb on the valve for the refrigerator pump.
 This was a brass hose barb.
 When I put this manifold together I used several brass components because they were not available at the local marine or hardware stores in bronze.
 The brass components included another 1/2" hose barb and eight nipples that connected the T's and the valves.

 It is clear in the picture on the left that this valve has deteriorated somewhat in the last 5 years of almost continuous use.
+I had used the relatively cheap Apollo valves instead of the more expensive Groco valves.

 I knew that the raw water strainer bowl had become contaminated and needed cleaning.
 It had started to pickup barnacles while I was in Florida preparing to depart for Europe in 2005.
 I thought I had that under control by periodically inserting a pool tablet in the strainer basket.
 That did appear to kill the barnacles, you can see the marks they left on the surface to strainer bowl in the picture on the right.